SaigoTora/TaxiAssignment/README.md

 - Clicking on a driver or client displays their connection lines showing assignment routes.

 ### Assignment Algorithms and Results
-The system provides two methods for optimal driver-client matching:
+The system provides three methods for optimal driver-client matching:
   1. **Hungarian Algorithm**.
-  2. **Auction Algorithm**.
+  2. **Auction Algorithm with fixed ε**.
+  3. **Auction Algorithm with ε-scaling**.

 After running an algorithm, the application displays detailed results, including:
 - Execution time (in minutes, seconds and milliseconds).